-You can download it from some open data set library, although the workflow for many of these is not great, since there data gets uploaded once and then is static.
-Nonetheless this basic workflow is familiar and simple Try, say, Figshare, which hosts the supporting data for many amazing papers.
+You can download it from some open data set library, although the workflow for many of these is not if you have ongoing research, since the data gets uploaded once and thereafter is static.
+Nonetheless this basic workflow is familiar and simple.
+Try, say, Figshare, which hosts the supporting data for many amazing papers.
 E.g. here’s 1.4.
 Gb of synapses firing.

-Fancier, you can also use a sync protocol for changing data.
-This is also not ideal for provenance if you are not tracking who changed what, when.
+More modern, you can also use a sync system for changing data.
+This is not necessarily ideal for provenance if you are not tracking who changed what, when.